 - 1. Clean up spills immediately. - 2.
 Store all food items in tightly sealed containers. - 3.
 Wrap or bag food waste before disposal. - 4.
 Do not store food products in non-food areas. - 5.
 Ensure all exterior doors seal properly.
-Replace damaged doors - 6.
+Replace damaged doors. - 6.
 Screens and windows should be in good working order. - 7.
 Prevent excessive debris in closets and storage areas. - 8.
 Fix or report leaking water fixtures. - 9.
 Seal cracks and crevices around walls, pipes and windows with caulking. - 10.
 Report observed pest problems on Pest Sighting Log. - 11.
 Treat small wasp nests with wasp spray.
 Report larger nests. - 12.
 Look for pest entry points and have them sealed. - 13.
 Look for conditions attracting pests, such as food, debris and garbage. - 14.
-Do not spray any pesticides in schools that have not been approved by our Safety department.
+Do not spray any pesticides in schools that have not been approved by our Physical Plant Operations (PPO) or Risk Management departments.